FAQ: How do I cite a newspaper article in Chicago Style?

 Sokol, Jason.
 “Which M.L.K. do we Celebrate?”
 The New York Times.
 January 16, 2017.
 Global Issues in Context.

-For more information, including how to cite online newspaper articles please visit the Author-Date section on Newspapers and Magazines in the Chicago Style Guide
+For more information, including how to cite online newspaper articles please see the section on Newspapers and Magazines in the Chicago Style guide.

 More Information